damianhakert/damianhakert.github.io/source/posts/2016-12-07-gitlab-8-14-webcast.html.md

 [42:46] How can the Review Apps apply to more non-traditional,or non-web apps?

-[44:57]: So Review Apps are temporary testing environments between staging and production, why not just test in staging, and what's the advantage?
+[44:57] So, Review Apps are temporary testing environments between staging and production, why not just test in staging, and what's the advantage?

 [49:00] Time tracking overview.
 For example: across projects, by user, etc.